sally-golding/stepsmart/README.txt

 stepsmart

 StepSmart is a wearable smart insole designed to improve the safety and performance of runners.
-The system is built with an Arduino Nano 33 BLE Sense and a React Native Expo mobile application.
+The system is built with an Arduino Nano 33 BLE Rev 2 and a React Native Expo mobile application.
 It captures active acceleration, gyroscope, and plantar pressure data and transmits data streams via Bluetooth Low Energy (BLE) for visualization on mobile devices.

 Hardware